av/harbor/README.md

 # Start default services
 # Initial download of the docker images might take a while
+# If you have container toolkit installed, GPU will
+# be automatically used for supported services.
 harbor up

 # [Optional] open Webui in the browser